observIQ/terraform-provider-bindplane-enterprise/README.md

 ## Documentation

-See the [documentation](https://registry.terraform.io/providers/observIQ/bindplane/latest/docs) site for information on configuration and usage.
+The enterprise provider extends the [bindplane provider](https://registry.terraform.io/providers/observIQ/bindplane/latest/docs).
+Resource configuration is the same.
+See the [bindplane provider documentation](https://registry.terraform.io/providers/observIQ/bindplane/latest/docs) site for information on configuration and usage.